simonacca/calva-monorepo-repro/README.md

-# How the project is structured
+# How the repo is structured

 The repo has a top level *"libs"* folder containing units of reusable code.
 Each lib has its own `deps.edn`.